 Trying to choose a calculator with the right features can feel intimidating.
 You don’t want to pay for features that would only confuse your child.
 You also want to avoid introducing technology that would inhibit your child’s long-term math success.

 The early grades concentrate on arithmetic.
 In order to develop number sense, mathematical reasoning, and numerical fluency, children should be able to do arithmetic both in their head and on paper.
 Elementary school children need to practice these mental math skills, and using a calculator robs them of that important repetitive practice.
 For that reason, Mathnasium recommends that parents not buy a calculator for their elementary school children.

 The only calculator elementary students need is the one between their ears.
-If a child gets frustrated doing addition, subtraction, multiplication and division without a calculator, this is a sign to have their fundamental math skills assessed.
+If a child gets frustrated doing math without a calculator, this is a sign to have their fundamental math skills assessed.

 Do Students Need a Calculator in Secondary School?
 If So, What Kind?

 There’s a lot of controversy about students using technology to learn math.
 Colleges and Universities see that students benefit from not using a calculator: More than fifty percent of research universities, including MIT and Harvard, do not allow calculus students to use any technology on exams.